We provide alternative therapy for children (0-12years old) with behavioral and cognitive challenges.

 A: You can bring questions and feedback to me on a weekly basis by filling out a parent report form.
-I also meet with parents after every 3-4 art therapy sessions to update you on your child(ren)'s progress, review goals, and offer ideas for how you can continue to work with your child(ren) at home.
+I also meet with you after every 4 art therapy sessions (depending on duration of treatment) to give updates on the child(ren)'s progress, review goals, and offer ideas for how to continue working with your child(ren) at home.

 Q: How do I tell my child(ren) about going to therapy?

-A: You can tell your child(ren) the following: "Because things have not been going so well at home (or school, or whatever setting is causing a problem), we thought you might like to have some special art therapy time with a child therapist named Amelie.
+A: You can tell your child(ren) the following: "Because things have not been going so well at home (or school, or whatever setting is causing a problem), we thought you might like to have some special art time with a child art therapist named Amélie.
 She has a lot of different art materials and toys that you can play with.
-Amelie will never make you do anything you don't want to do, and you will be able to choose when you want to say something.
-Your time with Amelie will usually happen at the same time each week.
-Sometimes Amelie will have to talk to your parents about how you are doing."
+Amélie will never make you do anything you don't want to do, and you will be able to choose when you want to say something.
+Your time with Amélie will usually happen at the same time every week.
+Sometimes Amélie will have to talk to me/us about how you are doing."